2019 Program Dates: January 6 - 25, 2019

 Dates | Courses | Credit | Eligibility | How to Apply | Tuition & Fees | Financial Aid | Pre-Departure Orientation | Admitted Student Page | Request Info

-All students may take one course during the three-week January term.
-The following five NYU Shanghai courses will be offered in Shanghai this J-Term 2018.
+All students may take one course OR four credits during the three-week January term.
 All courses are instructed in English.
+The following courses will be offered in Shanghai for J-Term 2019.

 3. Woodblock Printmaking: Practice and Theory (ART-SHU 274) 4 credits

 Prints define our everyday aesthetic experience of the world – from book and poster design, to fashion and house-hold objects, to the walls of art galleries and museums.
 Our understanding of contemporary printing is often based on the latest digital technology however, the use of traditional techniques in woodblock printmaking is a unique and rewarding experience.
 The demanding medium requires specialized technical understanding of both hand skills and tools in order to become proficient.

 Students will be introduced to woodblock printmaking techniques in conjunction with its history, starting with the origins – relief stone rubbings and wood block printmaking in China.
 From this starting point, they will trace the global history of relief printing as it crossed China’s borders into Japan and elsewhere in Asia and South East Asia and, finally, the West.
 Students will become familiar with this history and technique through practical application as well as an historical and theoretical lens.
 In order to contextualize the forms, functions and representations therein, students will consider contemporary Chinese artists working with woodblock prints in relation to artists from elsewhere around the globe.